 Yeah, this immediate welcoming isn't normal at all, I thought as I shot a bewildered look at Albus before being dragged by Lily up the stairs.

-THE STAIRS MUST FREAKING END SOON, I prayed as we continued to race up never-ending stairs, passing countless crooked doors and filmed windows.
-How big could this how be?
-How was this even possible?
+THESE STAIRS MUST FREAKING END SOON, I prayed as we continued to race up never-ending steps, passing countless crooked doors and filmy windows.
+How big could this house be?
+How was this even structurally possible?

 Panicking, I nodded like I understood what she was talking about.
-Lily and I had now reached a hot pink door with a sign JAMES I WILL KILL YOU IF YOU TAKE MY LINGERIE stapled to the backing.
+The only part I understood was the bit about the girls.
+So, did Albus have a girlfriend?
+I knew I shouldn’t ask, but it felt increasingly important.
+Lily and I had now reached a hot pink door with the sign JAMES I WILL KILL YOU IF YOU TAKE MY LINGERIE AGAIN stapled to the backing.
 Lily excitedly thrust the door open.

-Inside was a surprisingly lovely place: baby blue walls and a big window seat in front of a window that filled the room with sunlight.
-A four poster bed with a flowery comforter sat airily in a corner, one wall was dominated by bookshelves.
+Inside was a surprisingly lovely place: baby blue walls and a big window seat in front of a giant, sunny bay window.
+A four poster bed with a flowery comforter sat airily in the middle while one wall was dominated by bookshelves.
 The wall right in front of me, however, had a large, worn poster of a incredibly eye-catching teenager with brown hair on a broomstick.
 I was torn.
-Part of me wanted to swoon and the other wanted to laugh, after all, he's riding a broom.
+Part of me wanted to swoon and the other wanted to laugh, after all, he was riding a broom.

 "That's Lino Kilos," Lily said matter-of-factly.
 "He's beautiful, isn't he?
 And a bloody good chaser.
 I'm a chaser for Ravenclaw.
 Man I wish I had his form.
 I swear-- someday, I'm marrying Lino."

-Part of me shivered at the mention of the word "marry," but I'm surprised at how cool-and-collected I stayed.
+Part of me twitched at the mention of the word "marry," but I'm surprised at how cool-and-collected I stayed.

-After all, how could I think marriage at 16 was a good idea?!
+After all, how could I have thought marriage at 16 was a good idea?!
 I had been so blind.

 It just scared me, thinking if I was that ignorant, what else did I miss?

-Lily looked at me expectantly, so I threw out the first random question that came to my mouth to allow her to continue talking.
+Lily looked at me expectantly, so I threw out the first random question that came to my mouth to keep her talking.